DegreeCalc

 Income-Driven Repayment Plans Compared

-All IDR plans cap your monthly payment at a percentage of your discretionary income and offer forgiveness after a set number of years.
-Discretionary income is defined as the difference between your adjusted gross income and 150% of the federal poverty guideline for your family size and state.
+IDR plans cap your monthly payment at a percentage of discretionary income and offer forgiveness after a set number of years.
+This calculator uses 150% of the 2026 HHS poverty guideline for the 48 contiguous states and D.C. as the discretionary-income shield, then applies the plan percentage selected above.

 PlanPaymentForgivenessInterest SubsidyBest For

-ICR20% of discretionary25 yearsNoneOnly option for Parent PLUS (after consolidation)
+ICR20% of discretionary25 yearsPlan-specificOften relevant for Parent PLUS after Direct Consolidation

 PSLF vs. Standard Repayment: A Real Example

 Consider a teacher earning $55,000 per year with $70,000 in student loans at 5.5% interest and a family size of 1.
-Here is how PSLF compares to standard 10-year repayment:
+Using a simplified 10% discretionary-income IDR estimate and the 2026 poverty guideline, here is how PSLF can compare to standard 10-year repayment:

 Tax on Forgiveness$0 (PSLF is tax-free)N/A

-In this example, PSLF saves the teacher over $70,000 compared to standard repayment, with monthly payments that are $585 lower.
-This illustrates why PSLF is considered one of the most valuable benefits of public service employment.
+In this example, PSLF can substantially reduce required cash payments, but the exact result depends on income recertification, qualifying employment, loan type, and payment-count approval.
 Use our Student Loan Calculator to calculate your standard repayment amounts, and our Loan Repayment Calculator to model accelerated payoff strategies.

 Steps to Apply for Student Loan Forgiveness